-Trump, Macron agree on European defense after European army spat
+Trump, Macron agree on defense after 'insulting' European army spat

 The French president, who tried but failed earlier this year to talk Trump out of withdrawing from the 2015 Iran nuclear deal, has also voiced worries about the impact of sanctions on European companies doing business with Iran.

-Trump may also chat briefly with Russian President Vladimir Putin on Sunday when both are among some 70 world leaders gathered at the Arc de Triomphe to mark the end of the Great War 100 years ago.
+On Sunday, Trump may also chat briefly with Russian President Vladimir Putin when both are among the 70 world leaders set to gather at the Arc de Triomphe.
 Trump and Putin are expected to have formal talks later this month when both attend a G-20 summit in Buenos Aires.

-Trump, who has pursued “America First” policies since taking over the presidency in January 2017, declared himself a “nationalist” during the run-up to the congressional elections, a term likely to raise concerns in Europe.

-“I’m not a globalist, but I want to take care of the globe, but first I have to take care of our country,” he told Fox News Channel’s “The Ingraham Angle” last week.
-“I want to help people around the world, but we have to take care of our country, or we won’t have a country.”

-Additional reporting by Michel Rose, Mathieu Rosemain and Richard Lough; Editing by Richard Lough
+Reporting by Steve Holland and Luke Baker; Additional reporting by Michel Rose, Mathieu Rosemain and Richard Lough; Editing by Hugh Lawson